Command Line Usage

 cmd

-Possible choices: build, checkout, dump, for-all-repos, shell, menu
+Possible choices: build, checkout, clean, cleansstate, cleanall, purge, diff, dump, for-all-repos, lock, menu, shell

 sub command help